mavenlink/brainstem/README.md

       # Specify the fields to be present in the returned JSON.
       fields do
+        field :name, :string,
+              info: "the Widget's name"
+        field :legacy, :boolean,
+              info: "true for legacy Widgets, false otherwise",
+              via: :legacy?
+        field :longform_description, :string,
+              info: "feature-length description of this Widget",
+              optional: true
+        field :aliases, :array,
+              item_type: :string,
-        field :name, :string, info: "the Widget's name" field :legacy, :boolean, info: "true for legacy Widgets, false otherwise", via: :legacy? field :longform_description, :string, info: "feature-length description of this Widget", optional: true field :updated_at, :datetime, info: "the time of this Widget's last update" field :created_at, :datetime, info: "the time at which this Widget was created" end
+              info: "the differnt aliases for the widget" field :updated_at, :datetime,
+              info: "the time of this Widget's last update" field :created_at, :datetime,
+              info: "the time at which this Widget was created" end

       # Associations can be included by providing include=association_name in the URL.